USFWS/secas/_posts/2023-11-17-Southeast-conservation-lands-of-the-future-SECAS-at-SEAFWA-2023.md

 <figure>
   <img src="http://secassoutheast.org/images/SEAFWA_moderators.jpg" alt="Photo of Tanya standing at the podium with Jaiere and Amanda on the platform, smiling and laughing"/>
   <figcaption>Tanya Duran (right) and Jaiere Harlow (middle), 2022 MINRC fellows, did a superb job moderating the SECAS symposium.
-Photo by Kayla Feist.</figcaption>
+Photo by Kayla Feist, USFWS.</figcaption>
 </figure>